thejoshwolfe/yauzl/README.md

 ### Class: LocalFileHeader

-This is trivial class that has no methods and only the following properties.
+This is a trivial class that has no methods and only the following properties.
 The constructor is available to call, but it doesn't do anything.
 See `readLocalFileHeader()`.